OctopusDeploy/blog/blog/2021-07/using-remote-backend-with-terraform/index.md

 ## Note on Terraform versions

 Be careful when running Terraform commands locally and via Octopus from the same workspace, as different versions of Terraform have incompatible state formats.
-If you use Terraform Cloud you can specify the exact version of Terraform you want to use via **Settings** > **General**.
+If you use Terraform Cloud you can specify the exact version of Terraform you want to use via **{{Settings > General}}**.

 > The version of Terraform to use for this workspace.
 Upon creating this workspace, the latest version was selected and will be used until it is changed manually.
 It will not upgrade automatically.

-You can use [tfenv tool](https://github.com/tfutils/tfenv) to manage multiple versions of Terraform.
+You can use the [tfenv tool](https://github.com/tfutils/tfenv) to manage multiple versions of Terraform.

 You can also limit CLI versions that can be used with the workspace by specifying `required_version`.